muziejus/transverse/index.md

 <div class="credit">Pynchon, _The Crying of Lot 49_, 130.</div>

-Note: Here, it’s no longer late at night, but rather early morning.
+Note: Here, it’s no longer late at night, but rather morning.
 Nevertheless, Oedipa Maas is also wandering, partly, in search of the elusive sign of the horn.
 But she’s also partly fleeing, and even once she catches a strong lead, she ends up in Oakland, not recognizing her surroundings until